Hi! Welcome to Maggie May Clothing! We are glad you found us!

 Maggie May Clothing is created using both meticulous historical technique and modern ethical practice.
 We believe in well crafted, mindfully produced fashion made to last.
 We understand less is more and support our clients’ belief that quality and originality are more important than quantity and trends.
 We support sustainable production by using all natural, domestically- sourced materials rather than imported goods.
 We source end stock textiles when available helping to reduce industry waste.
 We are plastic free and use digital invoicing and packing slips rather than paper copies.
-And finally, we take our dedication to local seriously by producing all of our garments right here in Southeastern Tennessee.
+And finally, we take our dedication to local seriously by producing all of our garments right here in Southeastern Tennessee!

 Our Clientele Includes: